jnozzi/cocoadev.com/markdown/ParsingTabbedNumericalData.md

 **Update:** I didn't read your code thoroughly, and see that your last stuff actually does initialize member data (so strike my first comment).
 That's what happens when you write >50 to receive a label and array of integers :)      *Yup, I *have* written some excess code, no doubt*

-Did you consider just using an General/NSDictionary as your model class?
+Did you consider just using an NSDictionary as your model class?
 *I guess then I would use something like myDict.dataItem1 when binding the model key*

 ----